dbmohit/assignment/api/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to enhance the functionality of the API, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Please update the sections with the appropriate details based on your project.

-Let me know if you need any further assistance!